 08 of 10

 It's a bit of a drive to reach San Luis Obispo County, which is midway between Los Angeles and San Francisco, but if you can spare the time (perhaps for a three- or four-day getaway), the rewards are absolutely worth it.
-This is one of the state's most underrated wine regions, and it's also site of the fantastic Hearst Castle.
-In nearby Cambria, along the coast, the very gay-friendly Moonstone Hotel group has several inviting inns.
+This is one of the state's most underrated wine regions, and it's also the site of the fantastic Hearst Castle.
+In nearby Cambria, along with the coast, the very gay-friendly Moonstone Hotel group has several inviting inns.
 And San Luis Obispo itself has a charming downtown with diverting cafes, appealing shops, and a fantastic farmers market.
 Distance: 230 miles (3 to 3.5 hrs)Continue to 9 of 10 below.

 09 of 10